2017 Cabernet Sauvignon (Estate Grown)

 technical detailsHarvest Date 8 March 2017 | Alcohol 14.3% | Standard Drinks 8.5

 Wine MakersMarc Scalzo and Jonathon Thompson

 The cabernet sauvignon was the first variety planted in 1995 at Mt Pilot Estate.
-It was planted on two root stocks Paulsen and Swartzman.
-The drought of 2005 – 2009 reduced the vines on swartzman however those planted on the Paulsen were able to survive for 5 years without irrigation in some of the hottest summers on record.
-The yields are very light and with the vines cropping at 2500kg / Ha.
+It was planted on two root stocks, Paulsen and Swartzman.
+The drought of 2005 – 2009 reduced the vines on Swartzman, however those planted on the Paulsen were able to survive for 5 years without irrigation in some of the hottest summers on record.
+A replanting program on a Ruggari rootstock has filled up the gap and set the vineyard up for adapting to dry seasonal conditions.
+The yields are very light with the vines cropping at 2500kg /ha.
 They are spur pruned with the west side of the canopy left to sprawl and the east side lifted with wires to let the morning sun in.
-As the vines age the resulting wines have intensified with character, flavour and tanning structure.
+As the vines age, the resulting wines have intensified with character, flavour and tanning structure.

 A Very Good Vintage to 2033, some cellaring will be rewarded.